 Project SEARCH serves students with intellectual and development disabilities that have an IEP, are in their last year of high school, and have been found to be OVR eligible.
-Additional eligibility requirements can be found by clicking the Eligibility Requirements link.
 The most important criterion for acceptance into Project SEARCH is a desire to achieve competitive employment.

 In order to be considered for the program, students must be referred by their home district, meet all eligibility requirements, submit an application and participate in an interview and skills assessment.
 Final selection of participants will be made by the Student Selection Team, a team comprised of representatives from each of the partners, The Penn State Milton S. Hershey Medical Center, CAIU and OVR.